UK: Can a new leader remove Labour's anti-Semitism stain? | DW | 03.04.2020

 "It's important to show people in the Jewish community that people like me, and other Jewish people, can mix, join, engage, communicate, be part of party activities without being attacked for being Jewish," he said.

-Natasha Issac says Labour cannot be a home for her until it's made progress on tackling anti-Semitism
+Natasha Isaac says Labour cannot be a home for her until it's made progress on tackling anti-Semitism

 It's a message yet to resonate with the likes of Natasha, who feels that Labour simply isn't a "safe home" for her at present.
 To correct this, she wants to see wider-scale expulsions of those expressing anti-Jewish hate.